 - Clapham: The Top 13 Things To Do During A Visit to Clapham, Yorkshire

 - Ribblehead: 15 Awesome Things To Do In Ribblehead

 - Do the walk in summer: it would be a shame to miss out on the preferable route to Sharp Haw (via A Dale High Way).
 So, if you can, try and do the walk during summer, when the ground isn’t as boggy.
 Of course, doing the walk on a day void of bad weather would also be preferable.

 - Try these other lesser-known walking routes in the Yorkshire Dales: Middleton Fell Walk, Hoggs Hill and Barbon Low Fell, Mossdale Scar Walk as well as the Grass Wood Walk and Lower Grass Wood Walk in nearby Grassington.

 - Explore other national parks in and near Yorkshire: don’t just stop at the Yorkshire Dales.
-Head to the beautiful Lake District and North York Moors National Parks.
+Head to the beautiful Lake District (coming soon) and North York Moors National Parks.

 Are you keen on this lesser-known walk in the Yorkshire Dales?
 Share this hiking guide with your friends on Facebook.